-The first three days/or up to one week of each sport season will be designated as a tryout period.
-At the conclusion of tryouts, cuts may take place and the roster is set.
+The first three day (or up to a week) of each sport season will be designated as a tryout period.
+At the conclusion of try-outs, "cuts" may take place and the roster is set.
 Some sports may not have tryouts due to size.
-The pre-season tryout period and practice for fall varsity sports will begin in August before school starts.
+The preseason tryout period and practice for fall JV/Varsity sports will begin in August before school starts.
 Attendance is mandatory.
-Missing a mandatory preseason tryout practice will mean that a roster opening is not guaranteed to be available on the first day of practice.
+Missing a mandatory preseason tryout will mean that a roster opening is not guaranteed to be available on the first day of practice.